interstellxr/jupiter-xray-analysis/README.md

 - A study of Jupiter’s aurorae with XMM-Newton: https://www.aanda.org/articles/aa/pdf/2007/08/aa6406-06.pdf
 - X-ray Emissions from the Jovian System: https://arxiv.org/abs/2208.13455

+A very good overview/summary of the above articles and others: https://cxc.harvard.edu/newsletters/news_27/article1.html

 ## tokens
 The file .oda-token should be refreshed daily.
 A token can be generated on the MMODA website.